Inclusive Digital Broadband Mapping and Design for Urban Areas

 b) Prepare for the future of distance learning, telehealth, public health and working from home.

-c) Work with your service providers to provider better connectivity and more bandwidth to your community.
+c) Work with your service providers to provide better connectivity and more bandwidth to your community.

 d) Observe the aggregate performance of multiple service providers within, or across your community.